dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 (Note that `@nogc` alone does not guarantee that no dynamic allocation using other ways take place.)
 [Author's note: I'm not completely sure.
 Please have a think whether these claims are really true.]

-However, the attributes `pure` and `nothrow` are of interest, even in an impure context or a context where throwing exceptions is allowed.
+However, the attributes `pure` and `nothrow` are of interest, even in an impure context, or a context where throwing exceptions is allowed.
 * The return value of a `pure` operation can be unique, allowing for implicit casts that are not possible otherwise.
 In this case, if the call to the functional is impure due to calling it with an impure callback, the code is illegal.
 The context may expect a `pure` execution for memoization.